 Chair of Trustees

 Jan has been associated with the Fund since its was established and began by helping in the production and distribution of the Newsletter.
 His valuable experience in business has enabled him to inform our fundraising and investment policies.

 Steven has extensive experience in the not-for-profit sector, having worked as a chief executive, a board member, and a volunteer.
 He ran the Joseph Rowntree Charitable Trust for nearly 20 years, and was for 6 years a board member of the Community Fund (now part of the Big Lottery Fund).
 He is currently a trustee of the Joseph Rowntree Foundation, the Joseph Rowntree Housing Trust, and the Rowntree Society.

 Alan, father of Jessie, is the viola player in the Fitzwilliam String Quartet, which originally became well known for its relationship with Shostakovich, whose last three quartets they premiered in the UK.
 He has held teaching posts at the University of York and the Royal Northern College of Music, as well as a residency at Fitzwilliam College, Cambridge.
 He has been awarded honorary doctorates by both Bucknell University (USA) and the University of York.

 Hannah is Lead Clinical Psychologist in a specialist Child and Adolescent Mental Health service, working with deaf children, young people and families across the North of England.
-As the sister of Jessie, the fund is something very close to Hannah’s heart.
+As the sister of Jessie, the fund is something very close to her heart.
 She has been involved since the outset, when she was just 12 (designing the first version of our logo!), and felt honoured to be invited to become a trustee in 2004.

 I am a housewife at a rather unusual house in Yorkshire, and mother to young twins Merlin and Octavia.
 Having worked as an historical researcher I moved careers into the world of classical music, organising concerts and recitals – something I would very much like to continue at Castle Howard.
 Having played the piano from the age of four, and now beginning to sit down with my own children at the keyboard, I can totally understand and applaud the tremendous work and achievements of Jessie’s Fund.